odoh-tc/movie_listing_api/README.md

 - **User Authentication:** Secure user registration and login with JWT-based authentication.
 - **Email Verification:** Upon registration, users receive an email containing a verification link.
 This link includes a unique token that is valid for a specific period.
 Users should click this link to verify their email address.
 If the token expires, users can request a new verification email.
 - **Movie Listing:** Users can browse a collection of movies, including details like title, description, release date, duration, and poster.
+Advanced search, filtering, and sorting options are available.
 - **Movie Ratings and Comments:** Users can rate movies and leave comments, which can be viewed by others.
+Ratings and comments can be filtered and sorted based on user preferences.
 - **Secure API:** JWT authentication ensures that only authorized users can access certain endpoints.
 - **Logging:** Logs are sent to both the terminal and Papertrail for centralized logging and monitoring, providing insights into application performance and issues.
 - **Rate Limiting:** SlowAPI is used to apply rate limits to API endpoints to prevent abuse and ensure fair usage.
 - **Cloud Deployment:** The API is deployed on a cloud platform, ensuring high availability and scalability.
 - **Comprehensive Testing:** Unit and integration tests are implemented to ensure the reliability of the API.
-- **Documentation:** The API is documented using OpenAPI/Swagger, providing an interactive interface for exploring the endpoints.
+- **Documentation:** The API is documented using OpenAPI/Swagger for an interactive interface to explore endpoints, complemented by a detailed README for easy setup, deployment, and usage instructions.

 ## Requirements